coderhackx/Kuka_Website/README.md

 - [Live Demo](#live-demo)
 - [Contribution](#contribution)

-## Project Overview
-The goal of this project is to enhance 3D muscle imaging by combining robotic precision with motion tracking.
-The KUKA iiwa 14, known for its safety and compliance in human-robot interaction, is used to hold and maneuver an imaging probe.
-The OptiTrack motion capture system provides accurate tracking of the subject’s movement, allowing the robot to dynamically adjust and maintain optimal imaging alignment.

 ## Features
 - **Robotic Precision:** The KUKA iiwa 14 provides compliant, safe, and accurate probe positioning.